-- Upper gastrointestinal endoscopic ultrasound is a procedure to check the different parts of the upper gastrointestinal tract.
-The upper GI includes the esophagus, stomach, and duodenum (first part of the small intestine).
-Upper GI endoscopic ultrasound is used to help diagnose and treat diseases that affect the upper GI.
-These may include tumors, bleeding, polyps (growths), or diverticula (pouches in the intestinal wall).
-This procedure may also examine structures close to the GI, such as the pancreas, bile ducts, and lymph nodes.
+An upper gastrointestinal endoscopic ultrasound is done to look at the different parts of your upper gastrointestinal (GI) tract.
+The upper GI tract includes the esophagus, stomach, and duodenum (first part of the small intestine).
+You may feel bloated, gassy, or have some abdominal discomfort.
+Your throat may be sore for 24 to 36 hours after the procedure.
+You may burp or pass gas from air that is still inside your body after your procedure.